-The Brooklyn Public Schools is an exceptional school district for children in pre-kindergarten through eighth grade.
-Our Louise Berry Early Childhood Center received reaccreditation in Preschool and kindergarten from the National Association for the Education of Young Children (NAEYC).
-The success and popularity of our preschool programming has resulted in very full classes during the 2017-18 school year.
+The Brooklyn Public Schools is an exceptional school district for students in pre-kindergarten through eighth grade.
+Our Louise Berry Early Childhood Center houses our National Association for the Education of Young Children (NAEYC) accredited preschool and kindergarten.
+The success and popularity of our preschool programming has resulted in very full classes during the 2018-19 school year.

 Our students are performing at or above the State of Connecticut on most areas of state testing.
-The administrators and teachers continue to find ways to improve our performance in all areas but have selected areas of focus through the school improvement plans in 2016-17 and in the School and District Advancement plans for the 2017-18 school year.
+The administrators and teachers continue to find ways to improve our student performance but have selected areas of focus through the school improvement plans in 2017-18 and in the School and District Advancement plans for the 2018-19 school year.